watersalesman/aura-botnet/README.md

 The *killswitch* folder contains scripts for easy client removal when testing on your devices.

-TODO
----
-* Support for sending file dependencies for commands through JSON

 <h2>This repo is for testing/demonstration purposes only.
 This is not meant to
 be implemented in any real world applications except for testing on authorized machines.</h2>